 This space features Islamic art hailing from across three continents, created over the last 1,400 years.

 If you're short on time, you can skip entering the museum and just check out the building.
 It was designed by architect I. M. Pei and is a work of art in itself.

 Check Out the East-west / West-east Sculpture

 In 2014, American artist Richard Serra unveiled his latest work – the East-west / West-east sculptures, which lies out in the Qatari desert, within the Brouq nature reserve.

-These four steel structures are each over fourteen metres in height and span the length of a kilometer.
+These four steel structures are each over fourteen meters in height and span the length of a kilometer.

 They are a stunning sight, seen in the flesh.
 Check them out up close, and then make sure you walk some distance away to look at them from afar to make the most of your time there.

 The whole experience is otherworldly – not only due to the sculptures but the desolation of the desert itself and the silence.

 Sometimes I think the absence of noise is in itself more noticeable than the sounds of the busiest cities.

 Eat as Much Food as Your Stomach Can Handle

 For my first month in Doha, living in a hotel and lacking a kitchen, I ate almost daily at the Quick Bites café in the Marriott City Centre hotel.
 Their pizzas are particularly good.

 Yet, the best of the best was Chilli Dog Tuesday at the Gordon Ramsay Opal Restaurant (not to be confused with the real Gordon Ramsay restaurant).

-For 125 Qatari Riyals (around $35), you were treated to a stream of not only the best chilli dogs you'll ever consume in your life, but fries, a drink and a deliciously indulgent chocolate ice cream.
+For 125 Qatari Riyals (around $35), you were treated to a stream of not only the best chili dogs you'll ever consume in your life but fries, a drink, and a deliciously indulgent chocolate ice cream.

 It's worth every cent.

 There's a lot more to do there than I know I had imagined; it remains one of the most interesting and diverse countries I have visited.